-(1) The court may vary the child support award as calculated under the other provisions of this rule for good cause upon proof by clear and convincing evidence that manifest injustice would result if the support award were not varied.
-The court must specify in writing the reason for the variation, the amount of support which would have required but for the variation, estimated value of any property conveyed instead of support calculated under the other provisions of this rule.
+(1)The court may vary the child support award as calculated under the other provisions of this rule [(a) or (b)] for good cause upon proof by clear and convincing evidence that manifest injustice would result if the support award were not varied.
+The court must specify in writing the reason for the variation, the amount of support which would have been required but for the variation, and the estimated value of any property conveyed instead of support calculated under the other provisions of this rule.
 Good cause may include a finding: